DofusSharp/DofusSharp/dofusdb/README.md

 ﻿# [DofusDB](https://dofusdb.fr) CLI Tool

+Fetch data from the DofusDB API.

 ## Overview

-Command line interface (CLI) tool that exposes the API clients from the [DofusSharp.DofusDb.ApiClients](../DofusSharp.DofusDb.ApiClients) library.
+`dofusdb` is a command line interface (CLI) tool that exposes the API clients from the [DofusSharp.DofusDb.ApiClients](../DofusSharp.DofusDb.ApiClients) library.
 It allows users to interact with DofusDB resources and perform queries directly from the terminal.

 ## Features